Are you an adviser? Go to Unbiased Pro

 A junior self invested personal pension (SIPP) is a pension designed for a child.

-On the face of it, it might seem rather strange to kick off a pension fund for someone still in nappies, but it can be a smart choice.
+On the face of it, it might seem rather strange to kick off a pension fund for a child who is still in nappies, but it can be a smart choice.

-This type of long-term investment could deliver a substantial sum by the time your child reaches 55 – and they'll be delighted at their parents' foresight and planning.
+This type of long-term investment could deliver a substantial sum by the time your child is old enough to access it, and they'll be delighted at their parents' foresight and planning.

 Up until the age of 18, a junior SIPP is managed by a parent or legal guardian, who makes the investment decisions.